RahulRJB/Obsidian-RJB/My Vault/papers/ARES.md

-Now let me explain the query filtering approach in detail based on the ARES paper and the cited works:

 ## Query Filtering for Synthetic Data Quality

 The query filtering approach mentioned in ARES is a **quality control mechanism** used to ensure that synthetically generated queries are actually useful for training retrieval systems.
 Here's how it works: